Active Substance: strontium ranelate

 What is Protelos used for?

-Protelos is used to treat osteoporosis (a disease that makes bones fragile) in women who have been through the menopause, to reduce the risk of broken bones in the spine and the hip.
-It is also used to treat osteoporosis in men who are at increased risk of broken bones.
+Protelos is used to treat severe osteoporosis (a disease that makes bones fragile) in women who have been through the menopause and who are at high risk of fracture (broken bones) in the spine and the hip.
+It is also used to treat severe osteoporosis in men who are at increased risk of fracture.

 The medicine can only be obtained with a prescription.

 How is Protelos used?

 Treatment should only be started by a doctor with experience of treating osteoporosis.
 As there has been some data showing an increased risk of heart attack with Protelos, the decision to prescribe Protelos should take into account the patient’s individual heart risk.

 Protelos is taken as one sachet once a day.
 The contents of the sachet are added and mixed into a glass of water to form a suspension, which is drunk just after being prepared.
 Protelos should be taken at least two hours after food, milk, milk products or calcium supplements, preferably at bedtime.
 Protelos is intended for long-term use.
 Patients should receive calcium or vitamin D supplements if they are not getting enough from their diet.

 Osteoporosis happens when not enough new bone grows to replace the bone that is naturally broken down.
 Gradually, the bones become thin and fragile, and more likely to break.
 Osteoporosis is more common in women after the menopause, when the levels of the female hormone oestrogen fall, since oestrogen helps to keep bones healthy.
 Osteoporosis is also observed in men with ageing.

 The active substance in Protelos, strontium ranelate, acts on the bone structure.
 Once in the gut, strontium ranelate releases strontium, which is absorbed into the bone.
 Exactly how strontium works in osteoporosis is not fully understood, but it is known to stimulate bone formation and reduce bone breakdown.

 How has Protelos been studied?